Modi1987/KST-advanced-examples/Vrep_realtime_simulation_of_robot_PTPmotion/7R800/README.md

 The code in this folder shows how to utilize [KUKA Sunrise Toolbox](https://github.com/Modi1987/KST-Kuka-Sunrise-Toolbox) for controlling KUKA IIWA (from an external computer using MATLAB) while updating a V-rep simulation of the exact motion of the real robot in real-time.

-This project contains two subfolders:
+### This project contains two subfolders:
-Windows_64: contains the project for Windows 64 bit operating systems (tested with Windows 10 and MATLAB 2019b).
+* Windows_64: contains the source code for Windows 64 bit operating systems (tested with Windows 10 and MATLAB 2019b).
-Linux_64: contains the project for Linux 64 bit operating systems (tested with Ubuntu 16.04 and MATLAB 2018a).
+* Linux_64: contains the source code for Linux 64 bit operating systems (tested with Ubuntu 16.04 and MATLAB 2018a).

 --------------------------------------